What’s a yoga instructor called? The Flexibility of A Yoga Instructor’s Title

 Letters And Numbers And Dashes- Oh My!

-Quite simply all of those numbers and letters you see after a yoga teacher’s name represents the level of certification they have with Yoga Alliance.
+Quite simply all of those numbers and letters you see after a yoga teacher’s name represent the level of certification they have with Yoga Alliance.

 RYT 200